 Goal Performance Measure Safety in Paid Care Children/youth are safe from abuse and neglect.
 Placement Stability Children/youth have stability in their placements.
 Home Setting Children/youth are placed in the least restrictive environment.
-Maintaining Connections (Proximity, Siblings, Kin at 60 Days) Children/youth are placed in their home communities.
-Children/youth are placed with their siblings.
+Maintaining Connections Children/youth are placed in their home communities.
+(Proximity, Siblings, Kin at 60 Days) Children/youth are placed with their siblings.
 Children/youth are placed with kin.
-Preparation for Adulthood (ID / Driver's License, PAL at 18 years old) Youth age 16 and older obtain a driver's license or Texas identification card.
-Youth turning 18 complete Preparation for Adult Living (PAL) training.
+Preparation for Adulthood Youth aged 16 and older obtain a driver's license or Texas identification (ID / Driver's License, PAL at card.
+18 years old) Youth turning 18 complete Preparation for Adult Living (PAL) training.
 CPS Reinvolvement Children who exit to permanency and have a new CPS intervention with 12 months from exit.